 The distance on the ring road around the whole of Bora Bora is no more than 31Km/19miles.
 So even with a few stops along the way won’t it take you more than 1hour, so its no surprise most tourist decide to rent a bicycle to circuit around the island.

-The road is almost completely flat except for two hills, and the road is well maintained, so you don´t need to be fit to bike around the island.
+The road is almost entirely flat except for two hills, and the road is well maintained, so you don´t need to be fit to bike around the island.

 There are a few interesting stops around the island:

 Soul tree (BanyanBanian) just around 5minutes drive from Vaintape.
 The local will tell you that apparently did James Cameron get inspired to make the Avatar movie after seeing this tree on his visit to Bora Bora.

 Marine Museum, on the northeastern side of the island, if the small marine museum is displaying around 40 different model boats of traditional Polynesian boats.